patriciavalentine/GYM-MEMBERSHIP-EXPLORATORY-DATA-ANALYSIS/README.md

 - 220 members visit the gym more than three times a week, indicating high engagement from a subset of the members.
 - 145 members are under 18 years old, showing that the gym also attracts a younger demographic.
 - Member Jamey visits the gym 3 times per week, slightly higher than the overall average attendance.
-> For a detailed explanation into these insights, view the project report!
+> For a detailed explanation of these insights, view the project report [here](https://github.com/patriciavalentine/GYM-MEMBERSHIP-ANALYSIS/blob/main/REPORT%20ON%20GYM%20MEMBERSHIP%20DATA%20ANALYSIS%20PROJECT.pdf)!

 ## 💻 Recommendations